 Symposium Herman Bavinck Lecture

-How can churches value the fact that Islam and Christianity are ‘neighbours’ in many ways: religiously, socially, politically?
+Yet are not Islam and Christianity ‘neighbours’ in many ways: religiously, socially, and politically?
 What are the main challenges facing Christians today when it comes to their relations with Muslims?
 What are some best practices, and what is still lacking?
 Speakers from various backgrounds will reflect on these questions.

-Professor Christine Schirrmacher (University of Bonn) will deliver the main lecture, which is 2021’s Herman Bavinck Lecture.
+The Herman Bavinck Lecture for 2021 will be delivered by Professor Christine Schirrmacher (University of Bonn).
 This lecture is free of charge and open to all.
-After dinner, the symposium continues with a number of other speakers.
+After dinner, the symposium will continue with a number of other speakers.

 16:00 Opening and Herman Bavinck Lecture by professor doctor Schirrmacher

-17:00 Performance by the University Choir of TU Kampen and drinks reception
+17:00 Performance by the University Choir of TU Kampen, followed by a drinks reception

 - Social perspective (Rien van der Toorn)